KilometersFan/Projects/hw4/README.md

 #### To run the scrabble program:
 - navigate into hw-milespha/hw4 directory
 - Type "make all" in the terminal.
 This compiles the necessary executables.
-- Type "./scrabble " and an config .txt file with the necessary board, bag, and dictionary files
+- Type "./scrabble " and a config .txt file with the necessary board, bag, and dictionary file names
 - Then follow the instructions specified by the console.